borealbirds/qpad-offsets/README.md

 ## $ MAXDIS: num 1
 ```

-NOTE: CRS related warnings are due to [PROJ4 vs PROJ6](https://stackoverflow.com/questions/63727886/proj4-to-proj6-upgrade-and-discarded-datum-warnings) discrepancies when using GDAL > 3 because the `+datum=` part is deprecated.

 ### Step 4.
 Calculate offsets

 `A` is the known or estimated area of survey, `p` is availability given presence, `q` is detectability given avaibalility.